Best 2-Person Inflatable Kayak Australia 2025

 Packed Size - 72x22x35cm

-Cons - Difficult to paddle, squishy
+Cons - Difficult to paddle, uncomfortable

 Watch our video review to explore the best 2-person inflatable kayaks, category by category